hightower8083/opmd2VTK/README.md

 ## Useful features :
 - Angular resolution of cylindric grid is defined by the argument `Nth` of `write_fields_vtk`;
 - `zmin_fixed` allows to fix the origin of visualization domain both for fields and particles (useful for animations);
-- argument `CommonMesh=True` groups all fields to the same mesh, while otherwise each component is written to a separate file (resolves the issue of the staggered fields)
+- argument `CommonMesh=True` groups all fields to the same mesh, while otherwise each component is written to a separate file (resolves the issue of the staggered fields);
+- sampling of field arrays allows in particual reducing the longitudinal resolution, which may often be excess for visualization needs;

 ## Work in progress